 "Nonstop service" means transportation of passengers from point of origin to point of destination without stopping at any intermediate points.

 "On-call service" means unscheduled auto transportation company service provided only to those passengers that have by prior arrangement requested service prior to boarding.

+“Party bus” means any motor vehicle whose interior enables passengers to stand and circulate throughout the vehicle because seating is placed around the perimeter of the bus or is nonexistent and in which food, beverages or entertainment may be provided.
+A motor vehicle configured in the traditional manner of forward-facing seating with a center aisle is not a party bus.

 "Passenger facility" means a location at which an auto transportation company stations employees and at which passengers can purchase tickets or pay fares for transportation service.